-- Taos, New Mexico: 2 nights staying in the Historic Taos Inn and exploring downtown shops and restaurants — and, of course, the opportunity to ride the Enchanted Circle Drive.
+We spent 2 nights at the Historic Taos Inn and exploring downtown shops and restaurants — and, of course, the opportunity to ride the Enchanted Circle Drive.

-- Pagosa Springs, Colorado, 1 night at the High Country Lodge — and sampling brews from two of their three brewpubs: Pagosa Brewing Company and the newest Wolfe Brewing Company.
+We hunkered down one night at the High Country Lodge in Pagosa Springs.
+Also sampled brews from two of their three brewpubs: Pagosa Brewing Company and the newest Wolfe Brewing Company.

-- Durango, Colorado, 2 nights at the historic Strater Hotel, exploring downtown Durango, from shopping to dining at Chimayo.
+We couldn’t miss a stop in Durango, Colorado.
+We spent two nights at the historic Strater Hotel, exploring downtown Durango, from shopping to dining at Chimayo.

-- Redstone, Colorado: 1 night at this lovely mountain town at the Redstone Cliffs Lodge, located on the trout-laden Crystal River near McClure Pass.
+This lovely mountain town of Redstone, Colorado has become one of our favorite getaways.
+We spent one night at this lovely mountain town at the Redstone Cliffs Lodge, located on the trout-laden Crystal River near McClure Pass.
 We also walked to the adjacent Crystal Cafe to say hi to the owners Kim and Billy — and chow down on Billy’s amazing ribs.
 (But really sad Kim was out of her famous Pistachio Cake!)